 - Assign innovation budget to each value stream.

-- Identify a small number of Innovation Coaches per value stream as ‘Portfolio Team’.
-These Innovation Coaches have the same power and any of them may represent their portfolio at cross-portfolio sync meetings.
+- Identify a small number of Innovation Coaches and members of the CIB per value stream as ‘Portfolio Management’.
+One member of this group may represent their portfolio at cross-portfolio sync meetings.

-- Organize frequent sync meetings (at least every 2 weeks) across these portfolio teams to make sure that idea’s, lessons learnt and feedback are openly flowing across in the organization.
+- Organize frequent sync meetings (at least every 2 weeks) across these portfolio management teams to make sure that idea’s, lessons learned and feedback are openly flowing across in the organization.

 - Invite all innovation coaches to all SWICHs to ensure knowledge sharing.
-Let all the portfolio’s teams organize the Innovation Days together to foster collaborations.
+Let all the portfolio management teams organize the Innovation Days together to foster collaboration.